 Santa Cruz Island is approximately 20-25 miles off the coast of California near Santa Barbara/Ventura area, which translated into a boat ride of just over an hour.
 It’s a beautiful cruise – plenty of opportunities to take pictures of the birds and gorgeous coastline as you leave the port and approach the island.

 The National Park requires that you carry all your gear from the dock to the campsite – something to keep in mind when packing and consolidating and minimizing what you bring along.
 They will explain what you can and cannot bring when you reserve your campsite.

-When the ferry boat pulled away and left us standing on the dock, it was very clear in that moment that we were on our own.
-The ranger gave us a short speech about safety, or something, and that was that.
+When the ferry boat pulled away and left us standing on the dock, it was very clear at that moment that we were on our own.
+The ranger gave us a short speech about safety or something, and that was that.
 Move along, he said, and we took the first steps of the half-mile hike.

 Honestly, the only other time I saw the ranger during our trip was when he came to correct an outhouse issue.
 I am still trying to figure out what would break on an outhouse.

 We made camp sometime after 3 p.m. on Friday afternoon on the Upper Loop.
 The campsite was clean and calming, with great views of the mountains and hills that surround the site.
 We were tucked away in a valley and Eucalyptus trees were scattered throughout – providing shade and entertainment.